 BetterHelp Financial Aid

 BetterHelp offers financial aid to those who qualify.
 The application is built into the sign-up process.
-If therapy is too expensive when you get to the checkout screen, you can click a button labeled “I can’t afford therapy,” to apply to receive a 10% – 40% discount off your monthly rate.
+If you feel your subscription is too expensive when you get to the checkout screen, you can click a button labeled “I can’t afford therapy” to apply to receive a 10%–40% discount off your monthly rate.
 I was able to secure a 10% discount on my monthly cost with BetterHelp.

 Who Does BetterHelp Serve?